-When you buy a box of cartridges, you may see on the box all detailed information of the products such as the size, price, and the grain value.
+When you buy a box of cartridges, you may see detailed information about the products, such as the size, price, and grain value.

 So what does grain mean in ammo?

 If you want to know it clearly, please continue to read our explanation.
 We will also give you the advice to choose the products based on the grain value.

 Many shooters have misunderstood the meaning of the “grain.”
 They thought it shows the amount of gunpowder in each bullet.